R25 e-Scholar Program

 Summer Training Institute:

 For full details see the 6-Week Summer Institute section.
-Trainees will stay on the USC Columbia campus for 6 weeks over the summer to complete a training institute.
+Trainees will stay on the USC Columbia campus for 6 weeks over the summer to complete a training camp.

 Mentor Meetings:

-After their IDP has been completed, trainees in Stage Two, will begin meeting on a regular basis (virtually or in-person) with their research and career mentors to track the progress of their research project and professional development, set goals, and check in (once per week or bi-weekly recommended).
+After their IDP has been completed, Stage Two trainees will begin meeting on a regular basis (virtually or in-person) with their mentors to track the progress of their research project and professional development, set goals, and check in (once per week or bi-weekly recommended).

 Journal Clubs:

-Trainees on the Stage Two program, will meet as a group on a monthly basis for a journal club (virtual).
+Stage Two trainees will meet as a group on a monthly basis for “journal club” (virtual).
 Each trainee will be responsible for leading one journal club in which they choose an article and lead a discussion about it with their peers.
 Trainees will have access to a digital library of past journal clubs to review for their own development if they choose.

 Research Project:

-Trainees on Stage Two, will also have the opportunity to contribute to a current ongoing NIH-funded research project of the BDHSC or their mentors.
-Trainees will be invited to join weekly or bi-weekly project meetings of their Research Mentor.
-Their exact roles and responsibilities in the project will be determined via discussions between them and their mentors/the project lead.
+Stage Two trainees will also have the opportunity to contribute to a current ongoing NIH-funded research project of the BDHSC or their mentors.
+Trainees will be invited to join weekly or bi-weekly project meetings of their mentor.
+Their exact roles and responsibilities in the project will be determined via discussions between the trainee and their mentors/the project lead.

 Responsible Conduct of Research: